saint-lascivious/unbound-config/README.md

 * Restart unbound

-After any changes to the server configuration the server must be restarted
+After any changes to the server configuration the server must be restarted.
 ```
 sudo service unbound restart
 ```